tilemill-project/tilemill/_posts/docs/crashcourse/0202-02-01-tilemill-gis.md

 - "[Installed](/tilemill/docs/install) TileMill on your computer."
 - "[Reviewed](/tilemill/docs/crashcourse/introduction/) the Crash Course introduction."
 nextup:
-- "[Add a CSV layer](/tilemill/docs/crashcourse/point-data) to your TileMill project."
+- "[Import data](/tilemill/docs/crashcourse/point-data) into a TileMill project."
 - "[Style](/tilemill/docs/crashcourse/styling/) your point data."
 - "[Add tooltips and a legend](/tilemill/docs/crashcourse/tooltips/) to your map."
 - "[Export your map](/tilemill/docs/crashcourse/exporting/) to MBTiles format"